 – Goswin von Raesfeld, Hofmeister zu Ahaus, (1494-1579) was married to Irmgard von Boyneburg.
 From a military strategy point of view it is easy to establish why Falken (-Reck) were positioned in Gütersloh.
 Fbd.
 Münster was protected from the West by the Raesfeld territory and from the South & North by the von Reck territory.
 However from the East there was limited protection.
 Both Raesfeld and Falken gained considerable pieces of land in the Gütersloh area.

-The von der Recke however already decided to formally change sides and became Protestant, after 1648 (the end of the thirty years war) most of them embrace the counter reformation and become catholic again, which is rewarded by the appointment of Dietrich Adolf von der Recke as bishop of Paderborn.
+The von der Recke however had decided at the end of the 16th century to formally change sides and become Protestant.
+However after 1648 (the end of the thirty years war) most of them embrace the counter reformation and become catholic again, which is rewarded by the appointment of Dietrich Adolf von der Recke as bishop of Paderborn.
 The main reason for most of the powerful nobility to convert from Lutheran back to Catholicism was very simple.
 Being a Catholic noble family meant you could get your son to become a bishop, which was a well paid job.

 |+/-1573:||Hof Falkenreck was established in the vicinity of the Raesfeld Hof in Gütersloh.